GrannyProgramming/AzureMLOpsInProduction/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue)](#license)
 [![issues - AzureMLOpsInProduction](https://img.shields.io/github/issues/grannyprogramming/AzureMLOpsInProduction)](https://github.com/grannyprogramming/AzureMLOpsInProduction/issues)

-# 💡 Overview of AzureMLOpsInProduction
+# 💡 Overview of Azure MLOps In Production
 This repository provides a comprehensive, modular, and end-to-end solution for MLOps in Azure.
 It is based on established pattern architectures and is designed with customization in mind, understanding that every organization has its own unique requirements.

 Here's what this repository aims to achieve: